Commercial efficiency

 The list is not long ...

-Whether it is to call back a prospect, gather information, or more traditionally to obtain the famous "discovery meeting", a well conducted prospecting session is one of the most effective techniques.
+Whether it's to call back a prospect, gather information or, more traditionally, obtain the famous "discovery appointment", a well-executed prospecting session based on cold calling is one of the most effective techniques, despite the latest sales strategy.

 So of course, it doesn't work every time.